melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 entire California coast assumed the same trends  in both areas.
 The STAT also developed a delta-glm model for each area (north and south of Point Conception).
-Full details on the sample sizes of the observed data, the delta-generalized linear model explored and diagnostics, are in the appendix.
+Full details on the sample sizes of the observed data, the delta-generalized linear model explored and diagnostics, are in the Appendix.

 ### SWFSC Groundfish Ecology Cruises
-D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005.
+D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
+Surveys were conducted onboard chartered vessels and NOAA research vessels.

+Even though samples were collected via multiple gear types, they were combined for use in the assessment.

 **Available Data**

 *Age and Length Data.*
-Ages...
+A total of 229 vermilion were aged from this survey from samples in 2004-2005.
-The length composition and mean length by year of vermilion from these surveys are in Figures \@ref(fig:len-data-REC-SWFSC-GF-ECOL) and \@ref(fig:mean-com-len-data-SWFSC-GF-ECOL).
+The length composition includes 355 vermilion from these surveys (Figures \@ref(fig:len-data-SWFSC-GF-ECOL)).

 ### J. Abrams thesis data

-For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off the coast of California's North Coast.
+For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off of California's North Coast.
 Sites were randomly sampled from areas of known rocky habitat within six depth by distance-from-port strata out of three ports:
 Crescent City Harbor, Trinidad Bay and Noyo River Harbor.
-The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are lacking biological samples, especially from the North Coast.
+The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are often lacking biological samples, especially from the North Coast.
 This collection resides at the SWFSC Santa Cruz lab.

 **Available Data**

-*Age and Length Data.* The available length composition and mean size are in Figures
-\@ref(fig:len-data-REC-ABRAMS-RESEARCH) and \@ref(fig:mean-com-len-data-ABRAMS-RESEARCH).

-### NWFSC Hook and Line Survey

-Since 2004, the NWFSC has conducted an annual hook and line survey targeting shelf rockfish in the genus *Sebastes* at fixed stations in the Southern California Bight.
-Key species of rockfish targeted by the survey are bocaccio (*S. paucispinis*), cowcod (*S. levis*), greenspotted (*S. chlorostictus*), and vermilion/sunset (*S. miniatus* and *S. crocotulus*) rockfishes, although a wide range of rockfish species have been observed by this survey.
-During each site visit, three deckhands simultaneously deploy 5-hook sampling rigs (this is referred to as a single drop) for a maximum of 5 minutes per line, but individual lines may be retrieved sooner at the angler's discretion (e.g., to avoid losing fish).
-Five drops are attempted at each site for a maximum possible catch of 75 fish per site per year (3 anglers x 5 hooks x 5 drops).
-Further details regarding the sample frame, site selection, and survey methodology are described by Harms et al. [-@Harms2008].

-**Available Data**

-*Age and Length Data.* This survey is the source of the
-\@ref(fig:len-data-NWFSC-HKL) and \@ref(fig:mean-com-len-data-NWFSC-HKL)

-*Index of Abundance.*
-For a detailed description of the index see frog)

-### California Department of Fish and Wildlife CPFV Survey

-The CDFW conducted a fishery-independent survey in the Southern California Bight from 1976-1989 aboard chartered CPFVs.
-This survey is also referred to as the "green binder" survey, as green binders were discovered containing data from these surveys.
-The SWFSC keypunched the available data and also houses the otolith collection from this study.

-**Available Data**

 *Age and Length Data.*
-A total of xx vermilion otoliths were available for ageing, xx of which were matched to available data and contained information on sex.
-An additional xx lengths were also included.
-The available length composition and mean lengths are in Figures
-\@ref(fig:len-data-CDFW-RESEARCH) and \@ref(fig:mean-com-len-data-CDFW-RESEARCH).
+All 81 vermilion collected during the survey were aged and represent the most northern biological samples in this model.
+The available length composition in Figure
+\@ref(fig:len-data-ABRAMS-RESEARCH).

 ### California Collaborative Fisheries Research Project